-Although supply is high and there are options for every budget, it is advisable to use real estate agents when looking for accommodation in Bucharest.
+Although supply is high and there are options for every budget, it's advisable to use real estate agents when looking for accommodation in Bucharest.
 An estate agent’s good level of English, French and sometimes Italian, Spanish or German, combined with their market knowledge, can assist expats in finding the right property.
 Agent fees may be charged as a percentage of the buying price when purchasing, or the equivalent of one month’s rent if signing a lease.

 Foreigners familiar with the areas in Bucharest who have already decided on where and in which type of housing they would like to live can search online for the options available.
 They can then establish when viewings are available and negotiate rental prices with the landlord or real estate agent.

 Renting accommodation in Bucharest

 Refurbished small apartments in Bucharest cost less than larger new apartments.
 Expats should consider renting in a newly developed residential complex due to the good value for money and modern utilities.
-These also offer more space, but are not usually close to the city, which could be an issue in rush hour or during cold winters.
+These also offer more space, but aren't usually close to the city, which could be an issue in rush hour or during cold winters.

 Relocation agencies can help make the transition to Bucharest less stressful by assisting with things like negotiating lease agreements, connecting utilities, applying for residence permits, applying to schools, taxes and insurance.
 Unless an expat’s company is dealing with their relocation or they have a solid knowledge of Romanian language and laws, getting a quote from one of these agencies may be worthwhile.

 The usual lease period is 12 months.
 However, shorter leases can usually be negotiated.
 Leases can be terminated early, if needs be, but this will require a month's notice.
 Rent is paid monthly.

 In order to secure a lease, expats typically pay a deposit equivalent to up to three months' rent.
 The deposit must be held at the landlord’s bank.
 At the end of the contract, the landlord may deduct expenses from the deposit for repairs to the property and for unpaid bills.